near/nearcore/runtime/near-vm/README.md

 This crate set is a fork of Wasmer.
 A significant number of things changed, but the documentation is not up-to-date yet.

-The philosophy of Wasmer is to be very modular by design.
+The philosophy of Wasmer was to be very modular by design.
 It's composed of a set of crates.
 We can group them as follows:

 * `api` — The public Rust API exposes everything a user needs to use Wasmer programatically through